RetroDECK/ES-DE/CONTRIBUTING.md

 * Lottie animation (vector graphics) and GIF animation support
 * OpenGL ES 3.0 renderer for use on the Raspberry Pi
 * Replace the OpenGL fixed function pipeline with a shader-based renderer
+* Replace NanoSVG with a more capable SVG rendering library
 * Improve the performance of the GLSL shader post-processing

 #### v2.1